-Promote Literacy Boost on the National Agenda:
+Promote Literacy Boost on the National Agenda

-- \$10 million will enable Save the Children to expand Literacy Boost in countries where we have made great progress such as Bangladesh, El Salvador, Ethiopia, Guatemala, Haiti, Indonesia, Malawi, Mozambique and Nepal.
+- \$10 million - will enable Save the Children to expand Literacy Boost in countries where we have made great progress such as Bangladesh, El Salvador, Ethiopia, Guatemala, Haiti, Indonesia, Malawi, Mozambique and Nepal.
 In these countries, Save the Children has implemented Literacy Boost in multiple sites.
 Your investment will allow us to scale Literacy Boost approaches with governments as part of national policy.
-For example, in Bangladesh and Ethiopia, Save the Children has worked with regional or provincial education officials to train teachers on Literacy Boost and integrate the model with the local curricula.
-Expanding the scope of these projects could help more children access these interventions.
+For example, in Ethiopia and Bangladesh, Save the Children has worked with regional or provincial education officials to train teachers on Literacy Boost and integrate it with the curricula.
+Expanding the scope of these projects could help support more children to access these interventions.
 In El Salvador, Literacy Boost has been scaled to a national level.
-Strengthening the program there could help us ensure that is fully integrated with the national system, as well as test - innovative changes to the program, including incorporating more explicit content to include children with disabilities and adding a focus on socio-emotional learning and well-being. - \$150,000-\$175,000 per year, per project will enable Save the Children to scale up our Literacy Boost program in 25-40 schools per project.
-Based on a 40-school project, we could reach approximately 5,000 to 6,000 students and 100 to 120 teachers, depending on project location. - \$50,000 per year, per location will enable Save the Children to bring Literacy Boost to national scale in three to five countries.
+Strengthening the program there could help us ensure that is fully integrated with the national system, as well as test innovative changes to the program, including incorporating more explicit content to include children with disabilities and adding a focus on socioemotional learning and well-being. - \$150,000-\$175,000 per year, per project will enable Save the Children to scale up our Literacy Boost program in 25-40 schools per project.
+Based on a 40-school project, we could reach approximately 5,000 to 6,000 students and 100 to 120 teachers, depending on project location. - \$50,000 per year, per location will enable Save the Children to conduct situational analysis or cost-estimations for national-level roll-out of Literacy Boost to help three to five countries bring existing Literacy Boost work to national scale.